apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Property Name     Default    Description
 ================  =========  ========================================================================
-**type**          --         The component type name, has to be ``timestamp`` or the FQCN header            timestamp  The name of the header in which to place the generated timestamp. preserveExisting  false      If the timestamp already exists, should it be preserved - true or false
+**type**          --         The component type name, has to be ``timestamp`` or the FQCN headerName        timestamp  The name of the header in which to place the generated timestamp. preserveExisting  false      If the timestamp already exists, should it be preserved - true or false
 ================  =========  ========================================================================